UniversityofHelsinki/unitube-poistamo/README.md

 ## Environments and deployments
 ### Development environment in OpenShift
-master branch deploys to test Openshift project named Poistamo with labeling poistamo-dev development environment communicates with Opencast test environment https://ocast-devel-a1.it.helsinki.fi
+main branch deploys to test Openshift project named Poistamo with labeling poistamo-dev development environment communicates with Opencast test environment https://ocast-devel-a1.it.helsinki.fi

 ### Test environment in OpenShift
-master branch deploys to test Openshift project named Poistamo with labeling poistamo-test test environment communicates with devel Opencast https://ocast-a1-test.it.helsinki.fi (used for Version Switching)
+test branch deploys to test Openshift project named Poistamo with labeling poistamo-test test environment communicates with devel Opencast https://ocast-a1-test.it.helsinki.fi (used for Version Switching)

 ### Production environment in OpenShift
-master branch deploys to production Openshift project named Poistamo with labeling poistamo-prod production environment communicates with production Opencast https://webcast.it.helsinki.fi
+prod branch deploys to production Openshift project named Poistamo with labeling poistamo-prod production environment communicates with production Opencast https://webcast.it.helsinki.fi